kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(i\) 60 days after the carrier files the initial petition in bankruptcy; and

-\(ii\) 30 days after the carrier, in anticipation of transferring slots, submits information to a Federal government agency in connection with a statutory antitrust, economic impact, or similar review of the transfer, provided that the information is submitted more than 30 days after filing the initial petition in bankruptcy, and provided further that any slot to be transferred has not become subject to withdrawal under any other provision of this §93.227; and
+\(ii\) 30 days after the carrier, in anticipation of transferring slots, submits information to a Federal government agency in connection with a statutory antitrust, economic impact, or similar review of the transfer, provided that the information is submitted more than 30 days after filing the initial petition in bankruptcy, and provided further that any slot to be transferred has not become subject to withdrawal under any other provision of this [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.227   Slot use and loss.|§93.227]]; and

 \(2\) During a period after a carrier ceases operations at an airport, to any slot held or operated by that carrier at that airport, for:

-\(i\) 30 days after the carrier ceases operations at that airport, provided that the slot has not become subject to withdrawal under any other provision of this §93.227; and
+\(i\) 30 days after the carrier ceases operations at that airport, provided that the slot has not become subject to withdrawal under any other provision of this [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.227   Slot use and loss.|§93.227]]; and

 \(ii\) 30 days after the parties to a proposed transfer of any such slot comply with requests for additional information by a Federal government agency in connection with an antitrust, economic impact, or similar investigation of the transfer, provided that—